How to Train Your Dragon: The Hidden World: Plot

-One year after becoming chieftain, Hiccup, his Night Fury Toothless, and their fellow dragon-riders continue to rescue captured dragons to bring them to Berk and its bustling dragon-human utopia.
-Their efforts have resulted in the island becoming overpopulated with dragons.
-In response, Hiccup desires to find the "Hidden World", a safe haven for dragons spoken of by his late father, Stoick.
-Meanwhile, a white female Fury dragon, held captive by warlords, is given to infamous dragon hunter Grimmel the Grisly as bait for him to capture Toothless for the warlords' use as an alpha.
+A year after becoming chieftain, Hiccup, his Night Fury Toothless, and their fellow dragon-riders continue to rescue captured dragons to bring them to Berk.
+However, the island has become overpopulated with dragons and faces constant attacks by dragon hunters.
+In response, Hiccup desires to find the "Hidden World", a safe haven for dragons once spoken of by his late father, Stoick.
+Meanwhile, a white female Light Fury, held captive by warlords, is given to an infamous dragon hunter named Grimmel the Grisly as bait for him to capture Toothless for the warlords' use as an alpha.

-Toothless discovers the white Fury in the woods, and the two become enchanted with each other until the white Fury, sensing Hiccup's and Astrid's nearby presence, flees.
-Astrid then dubs the white Fury a "Light Fury".
-Hiccup and Tuffnut later discover Grimmel's dragon traps in the area.
-Grimmel visits Hiccup that night, demanding he hand over Toothless while revealing he single-handedly endangered the Night Fury species, but Hiccup has prepared an ambush for him.
-Grimmel escapes while his Deathgripper dragons burn down Hiccup's house and most of Berk.
-Hiccup then rallies the citizens and dragons to leave Berk on a quest to find the Hidden World and safety from dragon hunters.
+Toothless finds the Light Fury in the woods, and they become enchanted until she flees, sensing Hiccup and Astrid nearby.
+Later, Hiccup and Tuffnut discover Grimmel's dragon traps.
+That night, Grimmel visits Hiccup, demanding Toothless while boasting of killing nearly every Night Fury to extinction.
+Hiccup, having prepared an ambush, faces Grimmel, who escapes as his Deathgripper dragons destroy Hiccup's house and Berk.
+Hiccup then leads the citizens and dragons to seek the Hidden World for safety from hunters.

 Mid-journey, the Berkians discover an island on which they initially plan to rest, but soon begin to settle there, dubbing it "New Berk".
 Seeing Toothless' inability to fly solo hindering his growing relationship with the Light Fury, Hiccup rebuilds an automatic tailfin for him.
 Upon receiving it, Toothless flies off, meeting up with the Light Fury and flying with her to an unknown land.
 On a scouting patrol, Valka notices Grimmel's approaching army and reports back to Hiccup.
-Hiccup and the dragon riders head to capture Grimmel but fall into his trap and barely escape.
-Ruffnut is captured but irritates Grimmel until he lets her go.
+Hiccup and the dragon riders head to capture Grimmel, but fall into his trap and barely escape, except Ruffnut, who irritates Grimmel until he lets her go.